Trump among NATO leaders to make ‘ironclad commitment’ on defence at next week’s summit, document shows

 Daily geopolitics — wars, elections, sanctions, the diplomatic moves that move markets.
 Free.

-- NATO leaders including Trump will affirm an 'ironclad commitment' to Article 5 collective defence at the Ankara summit on July 7–8, per a declaration text approved by ambassadors of all 32 members on Friday
+- NATO leaders including Trump will affirm an "ironclad commitment" to collective defence under Article 5 at the Ankara summit on July 7-8, per a declaration text approved by ambassadors of all 32 members on Friday